Updated February 18, 2020

 The 3.1 will suit most beginners and intermediate weight trainers with its maximum user and weight load of 480lbs, it’s the 3rd highest in this price bracket.

-The reason it shares the number 1 spot is the benches awesome build quality.
+The reason the Bowflex 3.1 shares the number 1 spot is the benches awesome build quality.
 I trained on this bench at a friend’s house and I was surprised how solid this bench was.

 There’s no frame or seat wobble, the back support tapers slightly which I think is a great design feature included in this price bracket.